Edam Cheese vs Tomme Cheese

 Edam's texture can be described as "rubber-textured to crystalline".
 Tomme's texture can be described as "creamy, pliable".

-Edam Cheese has a sweet, milky, nutty, buttery flavor.
-Tomme Cheese has a varied flavor.
+Edam Cheese has a sweet, milky, nutty, buttery taste.
+Tomme Cheese has a varied taste.
 Tomme's aroma can be described as "milky".

 Appearance and Aging